tanho63/tanho.ca/content/posts/recs/index.md

     building a support system for areas they aren't as good, and more.
 - [Vasily Zubarev: How to hire sane engineers 2.0](https://vas3k.com/notes/hiring/index.html)
 	- A pragmatic Russian's take on hiring engineers in a "sane" and effective way.
+	Would really like to implement this one day on bypassing some of the technical interview steps that are so common now.

 ## career advice
 - [Derek Sivers: How To Do What You Love And Make Good Money](https://sive.rs/balance), blog post with audio recording (4 min read/listen)
 	- This is the advice I share when folks ask me about getting their dream job and making a career from sports analytics or other hobbies.
 Advice I used early on, and then somewhat discarded by joining Zelus, but it served me really well and arguably _got_ me the job at Zelus.
+Part of a larger book, [Hell Yeah or No](https://sive.rs/n), which is also very worth reading (~$15).
 - [Austin Kleon: Show Your Work](https://austinkleon.com/show-your-work/), short book (~$15)
   - The book I share when people ask me how to build their public portfolio and personal networks: share something small every day without being human spam, teach